 2010-2022 : Rs 20, 50, 100, 500, 1000, 5000 S-Notes

-Some older Specimens dating back to the mid 19th Century have the first and last prefix and serial numbers of the print run.
+At least from the 1880s some of the the Specimens printed by Bradbury Wilkinson has the range of prefix Serial Numbers specified as the two Serial numbers printed on the note.
 These specimens offer unique insight into the production and numbering process, making them particularly desirable for those interested in the minting history of Banknotes.
-They are often the only documented evidence of the range of Serial numbers and how many banknotes were printed.
+They are often the only documented evidence of the range of Serial numbers and how many banknotes were printed of that specific type and date.

 Instead of the large Punched holes some Specimens have inscription Punched with tiny holes (Perfin) such as or .